mjtsai1974/DevBlog/_posts/2017-11-20-nn-backward-propagation.md

 $$\therefore\frac{\partial J(\theta)}{\partial\theta_{2,2}^{(1)}}=(a_2^{(2)}-y^{(i\_data)})\cdot a_2^{(1)}$$
 $$\therefore\frac{\partial J(\theta)}{\partial\theta_{2,3}^{(1)}}=(a_2^{(2)}-y^{(i\_data)})\cdot a_3^{(1)}$$

->By mathematics induction, we have a finding the same in &#10112;:
+>By mathematics induction, we have a finding the same as the one in &#10112;:
 $$\frac{\partial J(\theta)}{\partial\theta_{i,j}^{(\mathcal l)}}=(a_i^{(\mathcal l+1)}-y^{(i\_data)})\cdot a_j^{(\mathcal l)}=\delta_i^{(\mathcal l+1)}\cdot a_j^{(\mathcal l)}$$

 >I have just proved for the simple model of only 2 layers, but, <font color="red">will the current finding hold for models of more than 3 layers?</font>